 When children receive a bad report card they must face their parents.
 The same is true for government agencies, only they appear before Congress.
-Last week, the Governmental Accountability Office (GAO) listed the Bureau of Safety and Environmental Enforcement (BSSE) on their 2017 High Risk List (an evaluation at the start of every new Congress calling attention to programs most in need of transformation).
+Last week, the Governmental Accountability Office (GAO) listed the Bureau of Safety and Environmental Enforcement (BSEE) on their 2017 High Risk List (an evaluation at the start of every new Congress calling attention to programs most in need of transformation).

 Tagged: Oil Spills